Yozo Hamaguchi: Artistic style, technique, and content

-Hamaguchi’s importance in Japanese art history canon is cemented by his revival of the nearly-forgotten medium of mezzotint.
+Hamaguchi's importance in Japanese art history canon is cemented by his revival of the nearly-forgotten medium of mezzotint.
 Mezzotint printmaking originated in 17th century Europe and was distinguished for its incorporation of halftones in which gradations of light and shade produced forms instead of lines.
 An example of intaglio, artists utilized mezzotint to reproduce images of oil on canvas paintings that could be distributed in mass copies.
 Its emphasis on tonality and texture made it a popular printmaking technique throughout Europe, particularly in England and the Netherlands.
 However, mezzotint gradually became more obsolete in the 19th and 20th centuries with the rise of photography as an updated form of reproducible technology.
 Moreover, the painstaking labor and long periods of production that went into mezzotint printmaking were additional reasons for its waning influence.
-However, Hamaguchi’s innovative approach in the modernization of mezzotint was based on his placement of colorfully illuminated objects that appeared to emerge from a blackened void.
+However, Hamaguchi's innovative approach in the modernization of mezzotint was based on his placement of colorfully illuminated objects that appeared to emerge from a blackened void.

 Historically, most artists who employed mezzotint utilized etching in their creative process, whereas Hamaguchi preferred to cut lines into a copper plate before he applied acid.
 The burrs that were included after carving allowed the printing ink to remain in place, and they provided the details for the shading and contrasts.
 Similar to other printmakers, mezzotint was a lengthy process that meant each copper plate could take as long as several months for Hamaguchi to complete.
-The majority of Hamaguchi’s mezzotints were completed in color, although he designed many prints in black, white, and gray.
+The majority of Hamaguchi's mezzotints were completed in color, although he designed many prints in black, white, and gray.
 Stylistically, Hamaguchi demonstrated an up-close treatment of his subjects where animals and objects prominently occupy the foreground.
 The background is rendered in black or severely darkened shades of gray or brown.
 While the details of these figures are magnified to dominate major portions of the print, the physical scale of the works are quite small.

-Art consultant Marjorie Katzenstein describes Hamaguchi’s prints as embodying a “romantic surrealism” based on his ability to render isolated still life objects with vigor and luminosity.
-She remarked that much of Hamaguchi’s work was inspired by the European Surrealists of the 1920s and 1930s such as Salvador Dali and Giorgio de Chirico.
+Art consultant Marjorie Katzenstein describes Hamaguchi's prints as embodying a “romantic surrealism” based on his ability to render isolated still life objects with vigor and luminosity.
+She remarked that much of Hamaguchi's work was inspired by the European Surrealists of the 1920s and 1930s such as Salvador Dalí and Giorgio de Chirico.
 Since artists like Dali explored themes related to sexuality, Katzenstein posits that Hamaguchi assumed a humorous approach to sexuality with his objects, particularly his fruits and vegetable subjects.
 In one example, Patrick’s Cherry (1980) features a cherry rising out of a darkened space and a source of light illuminating its grooved edge that is visually reminiscent of a pair of buttocks.
 Similarly, his earlier monochrome print Ears of Corn and Lemon (1959) suggests a reference to phallic penetration based on the elongation of the four ears of corn in the foreground, where one of them is faced in the opposite direction from the remaining three.
-Moreover, Katzenstein surmises the mezzotint’s velvety soft texture could be another reference to sensuality.
+Moreover, Katzenstein surmises the mezzotint's velvety soft texture could be another reference to sensuality.